the-micro-brain-lab/themicrobrainlab-blog/content/posts/remote-ssh-vscode.md

 draft: false
 categories: [Dev]
 tags: [tool]
-summary: Using Remote-SSH extension in VSCode to connect to remote server.
+summary: "Using Remote-SSH extension in VSCode to connect to remote server."
 ---

 ## Setup